-- Employees who receive at least \$20 a month in combined tips from all sources (e.g., cash, credit cards and other employees) must report their tips to their local time keeping facility on or before the tenth of the month subsequent to that in which the tips were received. - Employees must report their tips on their time documents using labor category 46, "Tips," along with their other hours worked. - Employees may use IRS Form 4070A, "Daily Record of Tips," for their convenience in recording tips and for their own records. - Tips will be taxed and reported as income on employees' W-2 forms at the end of the calendar year.
+- Employees who receive at least \$20 a month in combined tips from all sources (e.g., cash, credit cards) must report their tips to their local time keeping facility on or before the tenth of the month subsequent to that in which the tips were received. - Employees must report their cash tips on the "OBS Unscheduled Time Sheet" (NRPC 3057) under the "Tips" line. - Credit Card tips are automatically reported to Revenue Operations to be paid by Payroll through your paycheck when the Food and Beverage Sales Report is processed. - Employees may use IRS Form 4070A, "Daily Record of Tips," for their convenience in recording tips and for their own records. - Tips will be taxed and reported as income on employees' W-2 forms at the end of the calendar year.

-- Allocated Tip Requirement Employees who work job code SF112, Service Attendants (TIP); SF128, Auto Train Attendants; SF131, Lead Service Attendants (LSA) Diner Auto Train; or SF132, LSA Diner (TIP) positions in Dining or Lounge/Café Cars with table service are all subject to the allocated tip requirement, as follows: - Eight (8) percent of total gross receipts in each covered service are divided among tipped employees working that train. - The difference between the amount reported by the employees and 8% of the total gross receipts in each covered service must be allocated to the employees and reported on the employees' W-2 forms.
-Allocated tips will appear in Box 8 of Form W-2. - The amount allocated and reported in Box 8 of Form W-2 is not subject to federal income tax withholding or Railroad Retirement Tier 1, Tier 2 or Medicare taxes.
-However, employees may be subject to payment of income taxes on these amounts.
+- Allocated Tip Requirement Employees who work job code SF112 Service Attendants (TIP); SF128

+Auto Train Attendants; SF131 Lead Service Attendants (LSA) Diner Auto Train; or SF132 LSA Diner (TIP) positions in Dining or Lounge/Cafe Cars with table service are all subject to the allocated tip requirement, as follows: - Eight (8) percent of total gross receipts in each covered service are divided among tipped employees working that train. - The difference between the amount reported by the employees (cash and credit card) and 8% of the total gross receipts in each covered service must be allocated to the employees and reported on the employees' W-2 forms.
+Allocated tips will appear in Box 8 of Form W-2. - The amount allocated and reported in Box 8 of Form W-2 is not subject to tax withholding for income, Railroad Retirement Tier 1, Tier 2 or Medicare taxes.
+However, employees may be subject to payment of taxes on these amounts when they file their personal tax return.